What Is Epilepsy?

 - Birth defects can occur if taken during pregnancy.
 This drug may also be passed through breast milk.

-Phenytoin (Dilantin, generic) is often prescribed as a first-line drug to treat generalized tonic-clonic (grand mal) seizures and complex partial seizures.
+Phenytoin (Dilantin, generic) is often prescribed as a first-line drug to treat generalized tonic-clonic (grand mal) seizures and complex focal impaired awareness seizures.
 This drug may be used alone or in combination with other AEDs.

 The most common side effects of phenytoin include problems with walking and coordination, slurred speech, confusion, dizziness, trouble sleeping, and tremor.